pymc-devs/pymc/ARCHITECTURE.md

 other useful sets of functionality, from prior and posterior predictive sampling, GraphviZ model, as well as various helper functions.

-PyMC3 includes a couple of posterior estimation techniqes in particular
+PyMC3 includes a few inference techniques, in particular:
 * MCMC
 * Variational Inference
 * Sequential Monte Carlo